Miami

 The Miami Design District is a vibrant neighborhood and popular shopping hotspot that celebrates creativity, innovation, and culture.
 It is a hub of art, architecture, design, fashion, and culinary experiences that attract visitors from all over the world.
 The district is home to numerous galleries, boutique shops, and antique stores catering to both bargain hunters and collectors alike.

 - What is the best time to visit Miami?
 As Miami has a long and beautiful season of summer all year long, deciding on when to visit Miami mainly depends on what you are looking for and what you expect: while spring is ideal for enjoying outdoor activities and venues, the summer gets quite hot and somewhat deserted – keep in mind that these seasons have the highest threat of hurricanes.
 During the fall, Miami comes to life again with its many events, such as the Miami Art Week, while the winter attracts most visitors with its ever-lasting sunshine and many events and adventures that are yet to come. - Is Miami safe?
 Overall, Miami is a safe city for tourists.
 However, like most U.S. large cities, Miami does have a few safety issues, especially regarding drugs, gangs, and crime.
 But visitors shouldn’t worry about that since the most dangerous areas, such as Overtown, Model City, Downtown, Little Haiti, and Allapattah are not ordinarily on tourists’ itineraries.
-Pickpocketing can be an issue, so do not look too vulnerable and always use common sense when exploring the city. - Is Miami worth a visit?
-Yes, definitely!
+In Miami, pickpocketing can be an issue, so do not look too vulnerable and always use common sense when exploring the city. - Is Miami worth a visit?
+Yes, definitely.
 Miami is worth a visit not only for its year-round pleasantly warm weather, pristine beaches, and energetic nightlife but also for its astonishingly rich cultural life. - Does Miami get hurricanes?
 Yes.
 Southeast Florida, where Miami is situated along with West Palm Beach and Fort Lauderdale, is very susceptible to hurricanes.
 Hurricane season in Florida usually occurs between August through late October.